4 Steps to Food Safety

 Food service establishments are required to prominently display this clearly legible sign (in Spanish and Chinese) informing customers that plastic utensils, condiments, and straws are available only upon request.

-For more information, view the county's press release, webpage and fact sheet (in Spanish and Chinese) on the law.
+For more information, view the county's press release, and fact sheet (in Spanish and Chinese) on the law.

 Food Allergy Restaurant Safety Law effective November 9, 2022